GoddnessTimothy/Sorting_TestSuite/README.md

 Navigate to merge_sort/Test_Cases directory in your termninal and use: <br />
 diff EXPECTED_MERGE_SORT_RESULTS MERGE_SORT_RESULTS <br />
 If you don't see any output, the two files match.
 Python uses a special sort called TimSort to sort.
-The purpose of comparing these two results is to see if your <br /> merge sort matches the results of Python's sort results.
+The purpose of comparing these two results is to see if your merge sort matches the results of Python's sort results.
 </body>